Tuesday, November 25, 2008

 and we could see exactly what we'd done.

 Ultimately, humanity is what binds the history of poetry together.
 It is, I would say, humanity which Hudgins gives us, and humanity-in-text which needs to be preserved.
-Innovations change outward forms; allow us to understand reality in new ways; broaden our perceptions of what is possible; yet we, as human animals, will not be substantially altered by new aesthetic forms.
-Hudgins, in the creation of this book, invested all his cultural capital in the conservation of primordial humanity and humanistic interest, and, for me at least, it works like a charm.
-It makes most avant-garde poetry look shallow and fickle.
+Innovations change outward forms; allow us to understand reality in new ways; broaden our perceptions of what is possible; yet we, our most profound, embedded human consciousness, will not be substantially altered by new aesthetic forms.
+Hudgins, in the creation of this book, invested all his cultural capital in the conservation of primordial humanity and humanistic interest.
+For me, at least, balancing form and feeling in my own new book, it works like a charm.
+It makes most avant-garde poetry look shallow, fickle, "anti."
 That it could have been written in 1919 matters not.
+Hudgins sings the ancient ways, the right way.

 Thursday, July 10, 2008